Types of Wood for Furniture: A Guide to Strength, Style & Longevity

 In recent years, mango wood has gained popularity for its eco-friendly properties and affordability — without compromising on beauty.

-Perfect for clients looking for contemporary and earthy furniture with a conscious footprint.
+• Clients looking for contemporary and earthy furniture with a conscious footprint

 Though not technically “solid wood,” engineered wood like plywood, MDF, and veneered boards plays a role in modern luxury furniture.